Election Day: Ways to Teach Your Kids About the Importance of Voting

 One of the best ways to show your kids that voting is important is by exercising your right to vote yourself.
 Bring them to your local polling place with you.
 If you’re voting by mail, bring them with you to drop off your ballot.

 While you’re doing that, talk to them about why you’re doing what you’re doing and why voting is important to you.
-Young kids model their behavior off of their parents, so setting a good example for them will go a long way towards encouraging them to vote in the future!
+Young kids model their behavior off of their parents, so setting a good example for them will go a long way toward encouraging them to vote in the future!

 Read Stories About Voting at Home

-In the lead up to Election Day, work some books about voting and democracy into your story time rotation.
+In the lead-up to Election Day, work some books about voting and democracy into your story time rotation.

 PBS has a list of picture books about voting and elections if you’re looking for a place to start.
 You can also make a trip to a local library and ask for recommendations there.
 These stories can show the importance of voting in a way that’s easier for kids to grasp.

-Show Them Signs Of An Upcoming Election
+Show Them Signs of an Upcoming Election

 Hold a Family Election at Home